TN 35 (12-24)

 • Override the SPS-calculated assessment for the subsequent fee payment.

-• Prorate the assessment, as described in the example below, based on the total fees paid to each representative.
+• Prorate the assessment, as described in the example below, based on the total fees paid to each representative, including representatives who validly assigned direct payment of their authorized fee to an entity.

 • Deduct the prorated assessment from the fee being processed.